 - Product development

 - M&A activity

-Since growth capital lenders invest in companies that already have a proven business model and that have reached the point of scalability, they do not require direct intervention in management and take no board seats or voting rights.
-However, based on their investment and market experience, exposure to large numbers of organisations at the growth stage, and relationships with other investors and industry players; venture debt lenders are able to provide support in the form of mentoring and guidance and introductions.
+Growth capital lenders invest in companies that have a proven business model and have reached the point of scalability, so they do not intervene in management and do not take seats on the board or voting rights.
+However, specialist lenders are able to provide support in the form of mentoring, guidance and introductions, thanks to their investment and market experience, their exposure to large numbers of fast-growing organisations and their relationships with other investors and industry players.

 BOOST&Co is one of these lenders, and we’re always looking for fast-growing, innovative companies that can benefit from our expertise.
 So, if venture debt sounds like the product for you, get in touch using the details below.
 We’re always keen to hear from businesses that are ready to grow.